If you are wondering how to shuck oysters, don't worry! We got you covered. Just follow these simple steps to safely shuck fresh oysters.

 Serve raw oysters on the half shell on a bed of crushed ice or rock salt, with lemon wedges, mignonette sauce or hot sauce.

-TIP: To keep oysters alive until you are ready to shuck and enjoy them, wrap in a cool, moist towel and store them in a refrigerator.
-Oysters are good stored this way for up to two days.
+TIP: To keep oysters alive until you are ready to shuck and enjoy them, they should be stored in an open container in the refrigerator covered with a damp towel to maintain humidity.

 How to Shuck Oysters at Home